main-branch/ruby_git/RELEASING.md

   * Select the tag corresponding to the version being released `v1.1.0.pre1`
   * The Target should be `main`
-  * For the release description, use the output of [changelog-rs](https://github.com/perlun/changelog-rs)
+  * For the release description, copy the relevant section from the CHANGELOG.md
-    * Since the release has not been created yet, you will need to supply `changeling-rs` with the current release tag and the tag the new release is being created from
-    * For example: `changelog-rs . v1.0.0 v1.1.0.pre1`
-    * Copy the output, omitting the tag header `## v1.1.0.pre1` and paste into the release description
-    * The release description can be edited later if needed
+    * The release description can be edited later.
   * Select the appropriate value for `This is a pre-release`
     * Since `v1.1.0.pre1` is a pre-release, check `This is a pre-release`